Ross Doneghan: Professional career

 In South Africa, Doneghan played for the Border Bulldogs in season 2009-10.
 He switched between Lock and Flanker for the South African side.

 He moved to England to play with the Rotherham Titans in the RFU Championship in the 2010-11 season.

 He became part of Glasgow Warriors set-up as a back-up player in the 2011-12 season.
 He played one match for the Warriors in that season; turning out for the Glasgow club in a pre-season friendly against Newcastle Falcons.
 The Warriors won the match 17 - 7.

 After a successful season with Darlington, Doneghan was signed by London Scottish for 2014-15.
 His brother Mike Doneghan was playing with Scottish at the time.

 Coaching career

 During his time with London Scottish Doneghan migrated to a coaching role.
 He remained a coach there until 2017.

 Doneghan also began coaching with Serge Betsen Rugby for the 2015-16 season.

-He became a Community rugby coach for Harlequins in 2015, and became their Schools co-ordinator in 2017.
+He became a Community rugby coach for Harlequins in 2015, and was their Schools co-ordinator from 2017 to 2018.

-In 2018, he also became Head of Community coaching for Ealing Trailfinders.
+From 2018 to 2019, he was Head of Community coaching for Ealing Trailfinders.

+Since 2019, he has been Head of Rugby at Latymer Upper School.

 He was also the Head coach at Haringey Rhino Ladies, where they finished the 2019/2020 season undefeated and top of the league, moving up for the coming season.
 Ross coined the phrase on the team #teamtobeat.

 He joined Richmond FC in 2021 as the women’s forwards coach.